agourlay/omnibus/README.md

 The supported modes are:

-- simple   : classic subscription (default one if not specified)
+- `simple`   : classic subscription (default one if not specified)

-- last     : get last message on a topic and the following
+- `last`     : get last message on a topic and the following events
   - e.g http://localhost:8080/topics/stock/nasdaq?mode=last

-- replay   : get all past messages on topic and the following
+- `replay`   : get all past messages on topic and the following events
   - e.g http://localhost:8080/topics/customer/order?mode=replay

-- since-id : all the past events since a given event-id and the following
+- `since-id` : all the past events since a given event-id and the following events
   - e.g http://localhost:8080/topics/worldcup?mode=since-id&since=120

-- since-ts : all the past events since a given unix timestamp and the following
+- `since-ts` : all the past events since a given unix timestamp and the following events
   - e.g  http://localhost:8080/topics/logs?mode=since-ts&since=1388250283

-- between-id : all the events between two given event-id
+- `between-id` : all the events between two given event-id
   - e.g http://localhost:8080/topics/worldcup?mode=between-id&since=12&to=200

-- between-ts : all the events between two given unix timestamp
+- `between-ts` : all the events between two given unix timestamp
   - e.g  http://localhost:8080/topics/logs?mode=between-ts&since=1388250283&to=1388250552

 Modes are specified by url parameter